MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Types of Power Automate flows

 Any action that is executed in the orchestration designer is represented by Power Automate flows.
-If you want Power Automate to retrieve specific information or execute specific actions, you'll need to create the flows for those actions.
+If you want Power Automate to retrieve specific information or execute specific actions, you need to create the flows for those actions.
 To learn more about Power Automate, see [Introduction to Power Automate](/training/modules/introduction-power-automate/).

 Add your flows as **Provider Definition Logic Definition** components to your provider.